Tradegen/tradegen-token/README.md

 # Tradegen Token

-Tradegen is an asset management and synthetic trading bot protocol built on Celo.
+Tradegen is an asset management and algo trading protocol built on Celo.
 These contracts are responsible for the creation and distribution of TGEN, the protocol's governance token.

 ## Disclaimer